shadyvalleyfarm/shadyvalleyfarm.github.io/about/index.md

 Our mission is to raise happy, healthy, friendly, and overall wonderful goats.
-We aim to improve all breeds we raise through thoughtful breedings and education of ourselves and others
+We aim to improve all breeds we raise through thoughtful breedings and education of ourselves and others.